Reporting a Health Order Violation

 - Not wearing a face covering when you’re outside your home and are either indoors or outside and unable to maintain 6 feet of social distance between you and people who are not members of your household.

-- Hosting gatherings of more than 12 people who aren’t sheltering in the same household.
+- Hosting gatherings of people who aren’t sheltering in the same household.

 - Not self-isolating after testing positive for COVID-19.